Making different work

 Creating: A platform for art in public space.

 After the 2008 financial crisis and subsequent cuts in Dutch government spending on art subsidies, the art world was forced to reinvent their sources of revenue in an increasingly hostile climate towards the arts.
-Together with three professionals for art in the public domain we developed a new platform that promotes the sector in general and highlights alternative options for art projects in order to address potential new business.
+Together with three professionals for art in the public domain I developed a new platform that promotes the sector in general and highlights alternative options for art projects in order to address potential new business.

 Client: Publiek Gemaakt